dlvhdr/gh-dash/README.md

   refetchIntervalMinutes: 30 # will refetch all sections every 30 minutes
 repoPaths: # configure where to locate repos when checking out PRs
-  default_path: ~/code/repos # fallback value if none of the other paths match dlvhdr/*: ~/code/repos/dlvhdr/* # will match dlvhdr/repo-name to ~/code/repos/dlvhdr/repo-name
-  dlvhdr/gh-dash: ~/code/gh-dash # will not match wildcard and map to specified path
+  default_path: ~/code/repos # fallback value if none of the other paths match :owner/:repo: ~/src/github.com/:owner/:repo # template if you always clone github repos in a consistent location dlvhdr/*: ~/code/repos/dlvhdr/* # will match dlvhdr/repo-name to ~/code/repos/dlvhdr/repo-name dlvhdr/gh-dash: ~/code/gh-dash # will not match wildcard and map to specified path
 keybindings: # optional, define custom keybindings - see more info below